 Appropriately Uses Anti-Psychotic Medication

-This statistic tells you the percentage of long-term care patients which are prescribed antipsychotic medication.
-Excessive reliance on these medications may indicate that a facility is using these medications to control patient behavior in scenarios where such drugs are not medically indicated.
-Nevertheless, some facilities may need to rely more on these medications due to having more patients suffering from cognitive disorders.
+This is a measure of the percentage of long-term care residents who were given antipsychotic drugs.
+High levels of antipsychotic drug use may suggest a facility is using these drugs to control patient behavior in situations where such medications aren't medically required.
+However, some nursing homes may need to rely more on these medications due to an increased number of patients with dementia.

 Appropriately Uses Anti-Anxiety Medication